The night I turned 31 years of age I broke in my mother’s arms. It was January 31st, 1996.

 The white cottage that was my grandfather’s birthplace, still in pristine condition, was the first place I went on my morning run each day.
 It stood at the foot of Knockalla Mountain.
 I would achingly touch the damp stones of the ancestral home, closing my eyes.
 The earnest sea breeze blowing in from the Irish Sea always enveloped me.
 My tears readily fell and the same prayer always settled on my lips.

 “Walk with me on my journey.
 Please help me reclaim my fighting, Irish spirit.”

 My heart was in pieces and alone I didn’t possess the necessary strength to begin again.
 I could never walk alone again.
 I needed Christ to go before me, to walk beside me, to lie beneath me, to hover above me, and to rest within me.
-He was to be my bejeweled breastplate of protection for the rest of my life.
+He was to be my bejeweled breastplate for the rest of my life.

 I walked into town to do my laundry and stumbled through the process with the help of the young girl who managed the launderette.
 Despite her limited English and my non-existent Polish, we managed to communicate with one another.
 She took my clothes from my hands and loaded up the washers for me, demonstrating the workings of the facilities as I keenly observed.
-Despite the young girl’s assistance in the Letterkenny launderette, I realized that though my clothes were clean, the ultra-hot dryer had shrunk every article of clothing that I had with me.
-I walked back to my uncle’s place feeling slightly miffed, and left my wash folded in my bag before I set off to meet with a cousin at her home.
+Despite the young girl’s assistance in the LetterKenny launderette, I realized that though my clothes were clean, the ultra-hot dryer had shrunk every article of clothing that I had with me.
+I walked back to my uncle’s place slightly miffed, and left my wash folded in my bag before I set off to meet with a cousin at her home.
 I stopped to ask directions several times before finding the little coach house where Dearbhail lived with her new baby and husband.
 When I chapped the door Dearbhail answered and welcomed me into her home.